-Lane closures on I-10 (Iberville) expected from Oct.
-20 through Oct.
-27
+Lane closures on I-10 in Iberville Parish planned for later this month

 Latest Weather Blog

+Lane closures on I-10 in Iberville Parish planned for later this month

-IBERVILLE - According to Louisiana Department of Transportation & Development (DOTD), drivers should expect alternating lane and shoulder closures of I-10 Eastbound and Westbound from mile marker 136 (Ramah) to mile marker 141 (Grosse Tete) in Iberville Parish from Sunday, Oct.
+IBERVILLE - According to Louisiana Department of Transportation & Development, drivers should expect alternating lane and shoulder closures of I-10 Eastbound and Westbound from mile marker 136 (Ramah) to mile marker 141 (Grosse Tete) in Iberville Parish from Sunday, Oct.
 20 at 8:30 p.m. through Sunday, Oct.
 27 at 7:00 a.m.

 This closure is necessary to allow crews to perform bridge joint and barrier rail repairs.